elixir-no-nels/nels-docs/docs/about.md

 	This part of the page is still under construction

-## How safe and secure are data in NeLS?
+## How safe and secure are data in NeLS
 The NeLS storage layer has built-in redundancy against data loss due to hardware failure at disk and server levels.

 The StoreBioinfo storage layer is implemented on top of the national research data storage solution [NIRD](https://documentation.sigma2.no/files_storage/backup.html), offered by [Sigma2 Uninett A/S](https://www.sigma2.no/).
 This large capacity, mid term data storage layer is protected against data loss by both hardware redundancy mechanisms and asynchronous geo-replicated storage between two cities in Norway.
 In addition NIRD implements daily snapshots for the last 7 days and weekly snapshots for the last 6 weeks.